 Since then I have made three more attempts to write my second novel.
 I started with a rewrite of Thin Air with a dramatically different starting point and two fictional main characters who excited me both in their own right and for their ability to help me shed light on the factual part of the story.
 This new start went well, but I decided to put it to one side and work on something else.
 The reason was NaNoWriMo.
 NaNoWriMo, which had served me so well in 2011, and which still turned my head.
 You have to have something new for NaNoWriMo, right?
 So I put aside Thin Air to work on a different project, which I call ‘As Yet Untitled For Copyright Reasons’.

 This went a little better than Thin Air had, but it was still a slog.
 I went back to the drawing board several times.
-I put it aside at one point to write the first 15,000 words of the sequel to Daedalus and the Deep.
+I put it aside at one point to write the first 15,000 words of the sequel to the first novel.
 Then I went back to As Yet Untitled.
 I signed up for the Writers’ Workshop Self Edit Your Novel course, which was mind-blowingly brilliant, using As Yet Untitled even though it still wasn’t finished.
 It was an amazing course but I now felt stuck between the Scylla of finishing a first draft that I wasn’t quite sure of the direction of, and the Charybdis of having a barrage of new ideas and skills to apply to further drafts.

 You may see a pattern emerging.
 A whole lot of work, a loss of confidence, a return to the drawing board, a whole lot more work.
 I’d offer some theories on why the second novel is how it is, but I don’t think it would do anyone any good.
 Everyone knows it’s supposed to be difficult.
 No-one thinks their own experience will be like this.
 It always is.
 I can only guess that in writing the second novel from a different place, we encounter rougher terrain.
 In climbing further towards the summit, the air is thinner and colder.